As you roll into ‘Rocky’ in central Queensland, either by plane, train or automobile, you can’t help but get a sense of the vastness of this state.

 Welcome to The Big Bus tour and travel guide’s YouTube channel.
 Only got a couple of days to get to know the historic city of Rockhampton in Central Queensla…

 The CBD runs parallel to the Fitzroy River and the stunning Customs House building — constructed at the turn of the 20thcentury — is testament to the city’s historic importance as a river port.
 Today this classical edifice sits squarely in the middle of Rocky’s spectacular $36 million Riverside Precinct redevelopment, which opened in early 2018.
-Centred around Denham and Quay Streets, the redevelopment, which included extensive street-scaping and the construction of a fabulous riverfront promenade and recreation area, pulls together the plethora of fine Victorian buildings that line the riverfront into a unified precinct.
+Centred around Denham and Quay Streets, the project included extensive street-scaping and the construction of a fabulous riverfront promenade and recreation area.
+The plethora of fine Victorian-era buildings that line the riverfront are the icing on the cake.
 It’s an absolutely delightful spot to while away a couple of hours.
 The kids will love the dancing fountain, and free Wi-Fi is available.

-If you’re up for a stroll to see more of the CBD’s considerable inventory of heritage gems (on a street grid that was modelled on that of Melbourne!), you can check out the stunning Post Office, School of Arts, Queensland National Bank Building and art deco City Hall.
+If you’re up for a stroll to see more of the CBD’s considerable inventory of period gems (on a street grid that was modelled on that of Melbourne!), download the Rockhampton Regional Council’s heritage walking tour map and brochure.
+Highlights of the walk include the stunning Post Office, School of Arts, Queensland National Bank Building, and art deco City Hall.

 The Rockhampton Art Gallery is moving from its current fairly nondescript building on the edge of the CBD, to a purpose-built arts facility in the Riverside Precinct.
 The gallery holds one of regional Australia’s most significant collections of mid 20th century Australian art, including works by Albert Tucker, Fred Williams, John Brack, John Perceval, Arthur Boyd and Sidney Nolan.
 It also hosts touring exhibitions and special events.
 Note: The gallery is currently closed for its relocation, and will reopen as the Rockhampton Museum of Art in late 2021.